-Brit Milah and Brit Hachayim
+Brit Milah and Brit HaChayim

-Brit Milah for Sons.
 The Brit Milah (“covenant of circumcision”) refers to the religious ritual through which male babies are formally welcomed into the Jewish people.
 The ceremony is celebrated on the eighth day after birth.
 The Brit may be held at home or, for babies of members of the congregation, may be held in the Temple.
 It is usually held during the morning or daylight hours.
 The circumcision is performed by a mohel who is trained in the surgical procedures of Brit Milah.
 Our clergy will be happy to take part in the ceremony if requested.

 Brit Milah and Brit HaChayim are more than ritual; more than symbols – they are ceremonies that emphasize our belief that each Jew, from birth, must enter into an individual relationship with God, Torah, and the people of Israel.